 Certain toxic substances which may occur in some atmospheres can be absorbed by the skin.
 Where these do occur, respiratory protection alone is not sufﬁcient and the whole body should be protected.

-The composition of the Committee responsible for the formulation of this standard is given at Annex C.
+The composition of the Committee responsible for the formulation of this standard is given in Annex C.

 For the purpose of deciding whether a particular requirement of this standard is complied with, the ﬁnal value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision).
 The number of signiﬁcant places retained in the rounded value should be the same as that of the speciﬁed value in this standard.